leontappe/obledash/README.md

 Configure Wi-Fi, Mobile settings according to your needs.
 Set the detected ELM327 device and optionally select the protocol for faster initialization.<br />
-Set up the MQTT configuration with your data. __If you want to use TLS/SSL on a SIM800 device, you need to know that only SSL 2/3 and TLS 1.0 are supported.__
-For devices with a battery, you can set the automatic sleep timeout (no data/ignition off) and the sleep duration.

 ## Configure Sensors